Search

 € 125,00

 (SUTCLIFFE, Thomas).
 Crusoniana; or, truth versus fiction, elucidated in a history of the islands of Juan Fernandez.
 By the retired governor of that colony.
 Manchester, printed by P. Grant, 1843.Original pictorial green cloth, a.e.g.
 With engraved frontispiece depicting Alexander Selkirk, engraved vignette on title page, lithographed map, 2 lithographed portraits and 3 engraved plates.
 VI,(2),213,34,VIII pp. First edition; published by the author. - The Juan Fernández Islands are a sparsely inhabited island group in the South Pacific Ocean off the coast of Chile.
 They are composed of three main volcanic islands: Robinson Crusoe, Alejandro Selkirk and Santa Clara.
 The islands are primarily known for having been the home to the marooned sailor Alexander Selkirk for more than four years from 1704, upon whom Daniel Defoe based his famous novel The life and strange surprizing adventures of Robinson Crusoe, mariner (1719).
 It belongs to the literary genre Robinsonade.
-Sabin 93946; Hill p.589 (note).
+'In 1817 Thomas Sutcliffe joined the Colombians as a colonel of cavalry against the Spanish.
+Later he served Chile in various military and administrative posts, including that of governor of the Juan Fernandez.
+He was made chief of that Chilean convict station in 1834, and thus he was an eye-witness to the appalling earthquake in 1835' (Hill p.589).
+Sabin 93946.
 [Boeknr.: 36781 ]

 € 850,00